Photogrammetry with drones

 1. Image processing: The images we have captured are downloaded and processed with special software for photogrammetry, which I will talk about in the next point.

-3. Analysis and application: Once the 3D model has been generated, it can be used for different analyses and applications as described below.
+3. Analysis and application: Once the 3D model is generated, it can be used for different analyses and applications as I will tell you a little later.

 Best free software for photogrammetry with drones